M66B/FairEmail/FAQ.md

 Messages in the outbox are moved to the sent folder as soon as your provider adds the message to the sent folder.
 If this doesn't happen, your provider might not keep track of sent messages or you might be using an SMTP server not related to the provider.
 In these cases you can enable the account option *Store sent messages* to let the app move messages from the outbox to the sent folder after sending.
+There is a menu to move sent messages to the sent folder after enabling this option.

 <a name="FAQ8"></a>
 **(8) Can I use a Microsoft Exchange account?**